 Staying relevant amid the uproar of new features and updates on most social media platforms is no easy feat.
 While trends come and go in technology, the rise of the vertical video format is only going to increase in 2019.

-Snapchat was a pioneer of the vertical format and Instagram has launched its relevance to the forefront with its Stories feature.
+Snapchat was a pioneer of the vertical format and Instagram has launched to the forefront with the stories feature.
 And, taking a hint from Instagram’s success, Facebook adopted vertical format stories which will likely be a move to be followed by other platforms.
 That’s because the social media industry can’t overlook research, like the data gathered by Statista, indicating that more than 50% of digital videos in 2018 were viewed on mobile in vertical format.

 Another explanation for the increase in vertical video is not so much its alignment as it is the support it provides for in-the-moment content, such as live streaming and location-based geofilters.
 The popularity of the “selfie video” on several platforms is one example of the short and candid moments bringing the vertical format to the forefront.